craftdocs/craft-extension-inspirations/hacker-news-top-10/README.md

 ## Building

-Simply run `npm install` and than `npn run build` to generate the .craftX file which can be installed.
+Simply run `npm install` and then `npn run build` to generate the .craftX file which can be installed.
 You can use `npm run dev` to test and debug in your local environment

 ## Styling